Video: Scrap.io - How to Start?

 |---|---|---|---|---|

 Free lists floating around online?
 Don't.
 Just don't.
-You have no idea when that data was compiled, who else has it, or whether any of it is still valid.
+You have no idea when a free apartment building email list was compiled, who else has it, or whether a single line still works.

 What's Included in a Quality Apartment Building Email List